auth0/ruby-auth0/EXAMPLES.md

 end
 ```

-### Organization ID Token Validation
+### Organization claim validation

-If an org_id claim is present in the Access Token, then the claim should be validated by the API to ensure that the value received is expected or known.
+If an `org_id` or `org_name` claim is present in the access   token, then the claim should be validated by the API to ensure that the value received is expected or known.

 In particular:

 - The issuer (iss) claim should be checked to ensure the token was issued by Auth0

+- the `org_id` or `org_name` claim should be checked to ensure it is a value that is already known to the application.
+Which claim you check depends on the organization value being validated: if it starts with `org_`, validate against the `org_id` claim.
+Otherwise, validate against `org_name`.
+Further, `org_name` validation should be done using a **case-insensitive** check, whereas `org_id` should be an exact case-sensitive match.

-- the org_id claim should be checked to ensure it is a value that is already known to the application.
-This could be validated against a known list of organization IDs, or perhaps checked in conjunction with the current request URL. e.g. the sub-domain may hint at what organization should be used to validate the Access Token.
+This could be validated against a known list of organization IDs or names, or perhaps checked in conjunction with the current request URL. e.g. the sub-domain may hint at what organization should be used to validate the Access Token.

 Normally, validating the issuer would be enough to ensure that the token was issued by Auth0.
 In the case of organizations, additional checks should be made so that the organization within an Auth0 tenant is expected.